panesbelpois/Tugas-6-PAM_123140137/README.md

 # News Reader App - Week 6 Assignment

 A modern, cross-platform News Reader application built with Kotlin Multiplatform and Compose Multiplatform.
-This project implements a clean "Red Velvet" design system and adheres to the Week 6 assignment requirements, including API consumption, StateFlow management, and the Repository pattern.
+This project implements a clean design system and adheres to the Week 6 assignment requirements, including API consumption, StateFlow management, and the Repository pattern.

 ## Features
 * **Read Latest News:** Fetch and display a list of current articles with titles, descriptions, and dynamic metadata (time ago, read time, views).